Register a death

 - A form BD8 for you to send to the Department of Social Security

-In some cases, we may have to refer the death to the Coroner.
-In this case, registration will have to be delayed until the Coroner has confirmed the cause of death.
+In some cases, we have to refer the death to the Coroner.
+If this happens, registration will have to be delayed until the Coroner has confirmed the cause of death.

 You may need copies of the death certificate for: